 Tilting at windmills is an idiom that has its origins in Spanish literature, over four hundred years ago.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal meaning.
 We will look at the meaning of tilting at windmills, where the phrase came from and some examples of its use in sentences.

 Tilting at windmills means fighting imaginary enemies.
 The idiom tilting at windmills is first seen in the English language in the 1640s as “…fight with the windmills…” The verb tilting was soon substituted for the word fight.
 The term is taken from the classic Spanish novel, Don Quixote by Miguel de Cervantes.
 In the novel, the main character becomes enamored with the idea of chivalry, and spends his time fighting with windmills that he imagines to be giants.
 Tilting is the medieval sport of jousting with a lance.
 Of course, the windmills are not enemies but are simply inanimate objects, and Quixote’s tilting at windmills was an exercise in futility.
 Related terms are tilt at windmills, tilts at windmills, tilted at windmills.